 In 1968, the CEF Josephine District was chartered to reach local children, most who don’t attend church.
 About 100 volunteers from various congregations reach about 1,400 children each year in CEF Bible classes.

 Good News Clubs© and Jesus Pizza Clubs are held for students of all local public elementary and most middle schools.
 In Good News Club: members are released from school with parental permission for an hour meeting each week.
 Club members are taught Bible basics and evangelized, with hundreds who respond with faith in Christ.
 In Jesus Pizza Club, teachers meet with middle-schoolers during their lunch period for a short Bible lesson, food and prayer.
 For decades this program has been the largest ongoing missionary outreach of the Church in Southern Oregon, and the largest CEF school-based ministry in the state.
 Meetings are held off campus nearby in church facilities, Christian homes and CEF buses.

-Thousands of Gospel tract & treat bags are passed out each year to children at the Boatnik & Christmas parades, and on Halloween at downtown locations.
+Thousands of Gospel treats and tracts are passed out each year to children at the Boatnik & Christmas parades and on Halloween at downtown locations.

 Graduates teach evangelistic clubs in local childcare facilities, participate in VBS at churches and in have 5 Day Clubs© in churches and backyards.
 The teens also share the Gospel at local fairs, and help staff Day Camp Good News© last week in July.

-For follow-up, CEF encourages its staff volunteers to invite reached children to their congregations.
+For follow-up, CEF encourages staff volunteers to invite reached children to their congregations.
 Another resource available is the Mailbox Club, a free Bible correspondence course.